-As per the provisions mentioned in the Companies Act 2013, an director of a company can be disqualified for five years from the directorship of his/her company and also banned to join any other organisation as a director if his/her current organisation fails to submit their financial statement for a period of three years consecutively.
+As per the provisions mentioned in the Companies Act 2013, an director of a company can be disqualified for five years from the directorship of his/her company and also banned to join any other organization as a director if his/her current organization fails to submit their financial statement for a period of three years consecutively.
 Now the obvious question is whether this disqualification can be removed or not?
 And if it can be removed what are the ways to do it.
 To answer all these questions we have explored various aspects of the director disqualification removal in different sections of this article.
 By the end of the article, you will be able to understand,

 - On what grounds directors are disqualified from the organisation?

 - Hyderabad High Court’s perspective on such cases

 - What was the impact of these new provisions in the act?